What Is Microcopy? (And Why It Matters)

 Trust builds momentum.

-And momentum doesn’t always come from a giant marketing push.
+And momentum doesn’t always come from big, visible changes.

-Sometimes it comes from the tiny, thoughtful phrases tucked in the margins.
+Sometimes it comes from the tiny, thoughtful phrases tucked into the edges of your website.